visheshc14/Audio-Arca/README.md

 # Audio-Arca
 Experimental Toy-Chat Add-On For Arca, Library PortAudio(I/O)-Architecture Testing.
 An Audio and Text Chat Client-Server Application Written in Golang.
+Supposedly Will Convert The TCP Calls to HTTP & Further Rewriting the HTTP Functions To Call Them in Node.js Environment For Implementation of This Sub-Modularity-Function in Evangelion.

 Binaries Are Supplied in The Client and Server Folders, The DLL is Required For the App to Run.